DaveBenham/VenomModules/README.md

 Selects the modulation type used for feedback.
 The options are the same as for the XMOD type.

 ### Envelope generator general behavior
-Upon receipt of a high gate, the generator starts the attack stage and rises from 0V to 10V as long as the gate remains high.
-Once 10V is reached, it proceeds to the decay stage.
+Upon receipt of a high gate, the generator starts the attack stage and rises from 0% to 100% as long as the gate remains high.
+Once 100% is reached, it proceeds to the decay stage.

-The decay stage falls from 10V to the sustain level as long as the gate remains high.
+The decay stage falls from 100% to the sustain level as long as the gate remains high.
 Once the sustain level is reached it proceeds to the sustain stage.

 The sustain stage maintains the sustain level as long as the gate remains high.

-The generator immediately jumps to the release stage whenever the gate goes low.
+The envelope immediately jumps to the release stage whenever the gate goes low.
 This could happen during the attack, decay, or sustain stage.
-The release stage falls from the current value back to 0V.
+The release stage falls from the current value back to 0%.

-The generator can be retriggered during the decay and release stages, in which case the attack stage is re-started from the current voltage instead of 0V.
+The generator can be retriggered during the decay and release stages, in which case the attack stage is re-started from the current level instead of 0%.

 ### CURVE knob
 Establishes the shape of the envelope attack, decay, and release stages.
 Fully counter-clockwise is linear, and fully clockwise has the most severe curvature.
 The knob is scaled to show the amount of curvature.